Front Desk Confessions #3: Group Bookings & the Unspoken Rules

 This one’s for traveling teams and family reunions with lots of littles: the hotel is not a daycare.

-Kids should never roam unsupervised — especially in stairwells, around guests’ rooms, or by the ice machine pressing buttons like it’s an arcade.
+Kids should never roam unsupervised — especially in stairwells, around guests’ rooms, or in the pool.

-Welcome to tournament weekend, where your peaceful hotel becomes a staging ground for traveling sports teams and parental disappearing acts.
+Welcome to tournament weekend, where your peaceful hotel becomes a staging ground for traveling sports teams, but there are also Holiday World Guests, corporate stays, a golfing group, and family reunion out of towners.

 ⚽ Check-In or Check-Out?